bmwoolf/escrowFactory/README.md

   `ETHERSCAN_KEY=""`
   `PRIVATE_KEY1=""`
-5. `npx hardhat run scripts/deploy.js --network rinkeby` (You will need an infura key for mainnet when deploying to mainnet)
+5. `npx hardhat run scripts/deploy.js --network rinkeby` (You will need an infura key for mainnet and add mainnet under networks in `hardhat.config.js` when deploying to mainnet)

 If you want to use some of the scripts that are setup to test on rinkeby (or transform them for real deployment / interaction), first replace `ESCROW_CLONE` address in the javascript files with your new respective escrow contract address after generating a new escrow contract on etherscan (or hardhat if you want to use `createNewEscrow()` in the deploy script or new script etc.)